Faust32/FileFilterUtility/README.md

 git clone https://github.com/Faust32/FileFilterUtility.git
 ```
 - Navigate to its directory

-- Build a package using Maven
+- Build a package using Maven:
 ```
 mvn clean package
 ```